timche/docker-csgo/README.md

   timche/csgo
 ```

+This is a bare minimum example and the server will be:

-- The server will be installed on a volume named `csgo` to [ensure persistence of server files](https://docs.docker.com/storage/).
+- installed on a volume named `csgo` to [ensure persistence of server files](https://docs.docker.com/storage/).
-- The server will be running on the default port `27015` on the `host` network for [optimal network performance](https://docs.docker.com/network/host/)
+- running on the default port `27015` on the `host` network for [optimal network performance](https://docs.docker.com/network/host/)
-- The server will be running in LAN mode since a [Game Server Login Token](#csgo_gslt) (GSLT) is required to run the server on the internet.
+- running in LAN mode since a [Game Server Login Token](#csgo_gslt) (GSLT) is required to run the server on the internet.

+To configure the server with more advanced settings, set [environment variables](#environment-variables).

 ## Image Variants